yaprigal/ServerlessFaceDetection/README.md

 c.
 One Azure Cosmos DB instance with 3 collections (photo, video, stream) <br>
 d.
 One Event Grid Topic instance<br>
 e.
 One Azure Redis Cache instance<br>
 f.
-One instance of Azure Storage V2 (general purpose v2) with 6 containers, for example:<br>
+One instance of Azure Storage V2 (general purpose v2) with 6 containers (private access), for example:<br>
 image, imageresult, video, videoresult, stream and streamresult<br>
 2. VSTS account <br>
 If you don’t have a Visual Studio Team services account yet, <a href="https://go.microsoft.com/fwlink/?LinkId=307137">open one now</a>
+3. Fork this project to your github account

 ### 2. Code Structure
  #### 2.1 source folder